 The Authority has covenanted that it will not incur any General Obligation indebtedness causing future estimated net income (as defined in the bond resolution) to be less than 150 percent of the General Obligation Annual Debt Service requirements in each year and to take no action to cause its Unrestricted Surplus to be less than the lesser of \$200 million or the amount of General Obligation Indebtedness outstanding and in no event less than \$100 million.
-The full faith and credit of the Authority secure the bonds currently outstanding and certain bonds maintain the State's moral obligation, attached to a Capital Reserve Fund.
+The full faith and credit of the Authority's Revolving Fund secures the bonds currently outstanding.